war trauma

-Countries ravaged by war for generations perpetuate cultures of fear, paranoia, and personal and tribal vendettas.
+Countries at war for generations perpetuate cultures of fear, paranoia, and personal and tribal vendettas.
 Marriages are tense and abusive.
 Children are regimented, punished and abused.
-Alcoholism or drug addiction are common.
+Alcoholism and drug addiction are common.

+Military culture intrudes into the home.
+Children of combat veterans experience higher rates of suicide, unemployment, drug and alcohol use, marriage failure, mental illness and lower income and job status.
 The effects pass down the generations.
-Military culture is imported into the home.
-Children of combat veterans experience higher rates of suicide, unemployment, drug and alcohol use, marriage failure, mental illness and lower income and job status than the general population.

 Military personnel enjoy the comradeship, the hunt and the kill but there are consequences not mentioned in the glossy recruiting ads.
 98% of people after 60 continuous days of exposure to front line combat qualify for a diagnosis of PTSD (Post Traumatic Stress Disorder).
 The depression, confusion, stress, anxiety, sleeplessness, hyper-vigilance and poor memory can be incapacitating.